supercontainers/containers-wg/_ideas/container-runtime-survey2021.md

 ### Images

-The image section aims to get an overview of how folks are dealing with images
+The image section aims to get an overview of how users are interacting with container images (building, sharing, Storing)

 | #  | Question | Type | Answers |
 |:--:|:---------:|:----:|:---------------------:|